kamal9205/Cloud-Point-/README.md

 ## Installation

-To run the WeatherApp locally, follow these steps:
+To run the CloudPoint locally, follow these steps:

 1. Clone the repository: